Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

    - Two separate instances: LedgerSpace and SearchSpace
    - Deployed on AWS EC2 instances (t3.medium)

-#### Deployment Process

 Neo4j instances are defined and deployed automatically through the Terraform configuration in `terraform/main.tf`, including:

 - Creation of EC2 instances
 - Configuration of security groups
 - Setting up AWS Secrets Manager to store connection details

-#### Configuration

-- Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
-- Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.
+Neo4j instances are configured using the `user_data` script in the EC2 instance definitions within the Terraform configuration.
+Security groups in `terraform/main.tf` are pre-configured to restrict access to the Neo4j instances as needed.

+## 6. Deployment Process

+### 6.1 Staging Deployment

+1. Push changes to the `stage` branch.
+2. The `deploy-staging.yml` GitHub Actions workflow will automatically:
+   - Build the Docker image
+   - Push the image to ECR
+   - Update the ECS task definition with staging-specific environment variables
+   - Deploy to the staging ECS cluster

+### 6.2 Production Deployment

+1. Push changes to the `prod` branch.
+2. The `deploy-production.yml` GitHub Actions workflow will automatically:
+   - Build the Docker image
+   - Push the image to ECR
+   - Update the ECS task definition with production-specific environment variables
+   - Deploy to the production ECS cluster

 ## 7. Monitoring and Logging

-### CloudWatch Logs
+### 7.1 CloudWatch Logs

 ECS task logs are sent to CloudWatch Logs: